NO, IT IS NOT NOT, ALWAYS

-Arthur Sopin: – No It Is Not, Not Always: gives support, curate, promote the new eccentric artists introducing the fresh inspirations in town.
-We are having convenient dialogues with progressive venues in London, Berlin, and Oslo.
+Arthur Sopin: – No It Is Not, Not Always: gives support, curate, promote the new eccentric artists introducing the mint inspirations in town.
+We are also having convenient dialogues with progressive venues in London, Berlin, and Oslo.

 DT500MAG: – What is the story of Downtown 500 NYC from the 80ies?